Synthetic Biology Puts A Leash On GMOs

-The discoveries help construct improved containment barriers for genetically modified bacteria currently used in the biotech-based production of products as diverse as yogurt, propanediol, or insulin, Isaacs says.
+The discoveries help construct improved containment barriers for genetically modified bacteria currently used in the biotech-based production of products as diverse as yogurt, propanediol, and insulin, Isaacs says.

-They also set the stage for expanding the use of genetically modified organisms in applications outside the lab, Isaacs adds.
+They also set the stage for expanding the use of GMOs in applications outside the lab, Isaacs adds.
 For example, he says, the bacteria could be used as the “basis for designer probiotics for diseases that originate in the gut of our bodies, or for specialized microorganisms that clean up landfills or oil spills.”

 “There are all these ideas for using engineered cells [outside the confines of a lab], but the problem is that they’re not contained,” comments Christopher A. Voigt, a synthetic biologist at Massachusetts Institute of Technology.
 “This is the proof-of-principle work for addressing that problem.”

-Next, both teams scoured E. coli’s genome for essential proteins that the organism needed to survive.
+Next, both teams scoured E. coli’s genome for essential proteins that the organism needs to survive.
 They looked for areas in those proteins where the synthetic amino acids might replace natural amino acids.
-Although both teams combined computational design and evolutionary biology to select which amino acid to replace in three essential proteins, Church’s team relied more on the former approach and Isaacs’ team on the latter.

 Finally, they showed that when the engineered bacteria have access to a pool of the synthetic amino acids, they can build their essential proteins.
 With no access to the synthetic amino acids, protein production stalls and the bacteria die.